marcoantonioni/bamoe9-oidc-processes/README.md

   "phaseStatus": "Reserved",
 </pre>

-### 5. Complete a tasks
+### 5. Complete a task

-Continue to use the variable values used in previous step.
+Continue to use the shell environment variable values used in previous step.

 ```
 # complete task